 Med school is tough—and it should be.
 But one of the best ways to get crucial daily studying done is to repurpose all that “in-between” time in your day.
-Just think about it: if you used the time waiting for the bus (10 minutes), commuting (40 minutes), between lectures (15 minutes), and waiting for your partner to get ready (84 years), you’d find that by the end of the day, you’ve got a good chunk of your studying done.
+Just think about it: if you used the time waiting for the bus (10 minutes), commuting (40 minutes), between lectures (15 minutes), and waiting for your partner to get ready (84 years), you’d find that by the end of the day, you’ve got a good chunk of your work done!

 The best apps for studying for medical school

 Quizlet is also a very popular flashcard app with pre-created card decks on topics like medical terminology, conditions, and abbreviations.
-There’s a huge range of user-created flashcards in Quizlet's marketplace, and you can also create your own.
+There’s a huge range of user-created flashcards in Quizlet's marketplace, and you can also make your own.

 The best medical apps for learning and practicing medicine

-App 4: MDCalc Medical Calculator
+Top medical app # 4: MDCalc Medical Calculator

-Being a doctor requires you to know a boatload of formulas, calculations, and equations, which is where MDCalc can make life a whole lot easier.
+Being a doctor requires you to be fluent in a spectrum of formulas and equations, which is where MDCalc can make life a whole lot easier.
 The app contains 500+ medical formulas you’ll need for making good decisions and recommendations for patient care in the clinical environment.
 From pregnancy wheels, dermatome maps, and dosage calculators to eye charts and growth velocity, MDCalc is the go-to clinical decision tool for 35+ medical specialties.

 Prognosis is a particularly useful app for getting to grips with different disease groups and their treatment.
 New cases are released every week, based on real-world clinical experiences.

 All the major specialties are covered: cardiology, nephrology, pathology, anesthesiology, radiology, pediatrics, and surgery.

-App 7: Human Anatomy Atlas
+Top medical app # 7: Human Anatomy Atlas

 A key requirement for passing medical school and practicing safe medicine is understanding drug interactions.
 There are literally thousands of drugs on the market, so this is not easy ... but that’s where Epocrates comes in.

 The free version of Epocrates centers on pharmacology and features a powerful drug interaction checker.
 You can check for harmful interactions between up to 30 brands, generic, OTC, or alternative drugs at a time.
 There’s also a mystery pill identifier, with pills organized by shape, color, and imprint code.
 Then there are 600+ dosing calculators, medical equations, and other useful tools.

 The professional version of Epocrates includes disease information, infectious disease treatment, laboratory panels, and support for alternative medicines.
 All in all, this app is a great reference for pharmacology and good prescription practice.

 The “consult” section has a huge network of physicians and med students where you can read new case histories and keep up with current medical thought.
 Medscape also contains 400+ medical calculators, a drug interaction checker, pill identifier, and step-by-step procedural videos.

 The best app for productivity and time management